 Whites

-This region produces several different types of whites—from Sauvignon Blanc, Chardonnay, Grenache and Muscat Blanc grape varieties.
+Several different types of whites come from here, including the Sauvignon Blanc, Chardonnay, Grenache and Muscat Blanc grape varieties.
 These white wines have a reputation of being on the drier side.

 Although these sparkling wines are made using the methode champenoise, because it does not actually come from the Champagne region the sparkling wine from this region is called cremant de Limoux.
 The sparkling wines from this region are made with the same method to make Champagne and are made in the small villages surrounding (obviously) Limoux.
 The wines are normally composed of a combination of Mauzac, Chardonnay and Chenin Blanc grapes.